-Cebu’s Taoist Temple is a popular religious site established by the hill in Cebu City.
-It is not a tourism destination but it became popular due to its peculiar structure and artistic appeal even to non-believers of this religion.
+Cebu Taoist Temple is a famous religious site established by the hill in Cebu City.
+It is not a tourism destination, but it became popular due to its peculiar structure and artistic appeal even to non-believers of this religion.

-The site of the temples, religious figures, designs, dragons and paintings can help you forget and even relieve your stress.
-Part of the healing effect when visiting the place is the open and relaxing green scenery that enveloped the place aside from its hillside gardens.
+The site of the temples, religious figures, designs, dragons, and paintings can help you forget and even relieve your stress.
+Part of the healing effect when visiting the place is the open and relaxing green scenery that enveloped the site aside from its hillside gardens.

-Devotees of Taoism would certainly know what the 99 steps mean.
-As I have just learned, the 99 symbolises or represents the 99 Chapters of Taoism scripture.
-It means that as you ascend through the steps you are within the holy book of this religion.
+Devotees of Taoism would certainly know what the 81 steps mean.
+As I have just learned, the 81 symbolizes or represents the 81 Chapters of Taoism scripture.
+It means that as you ascend through the levels, you are within the holy book of this religion.

 Just for a quick background of Taoism (only for those who doesn’t know), this religion was founded or based on the teachings of Lao Tze, an ancient Chinese philosopher.